Main Page All Journeys Travel Tips

 TRAVEL TIPS Oversæt:

 One of my great passions is minimalism.
 I learned it on my travels: The most balanced and happy people were those who owned almost nothing.
-My travel has mainly focused on seeing and experiencing as much of a hot country, as possible.
+My travel has mainly focused on seeing and experiencing as much as possible of a hot country, usually by car.
 In other words, travel light and quickly.
-Most times, my luggage for 3 weeks weighed 500 grams.
-Clothing that dries quickly and a small bag of washing powder ensures clean clothes every morning.
+Most times, my luggage for three weeks - or months, weighed 500 grams or less.
+Clothing that dries quickly ensures clean clothes every morning.

 Superfluous things are:

 Warm clothing, medicine, heavy boots, nice clothes and anything over 500 grams!
 Why?
 Because: When other people can live there, you can buy what you need and then you can give it a poor, when you no longer need it.
-This includes warm clothing, rainwear, medicine, life jacket, etc. It is also easier to be picked up when hitchhiker and you are less interesting as a mugging victim.
-I also do without shampoo, usually there is a blunted left piece of soap or a spot of shampoo.
-If it is really difficult, can also be used washing powder!
+This includes warm clothing, rainwear, medicine, life jacket, etc. It is also easier to be picked up, when hitchhiker, and you are less interesting as a mugging victim.

-The little light luggage can be taken as hand luggage, so you and your luggage ends up in the same airport - at the same time.
-On many occasions, I have changed money, been on the toilet and had a cup of coffee, while others are still waiting for their suitcase.
+The little light luggage can be taken as hand luggage (I have mine in a pocket), so you and your luggage ends up in the same airport - at the same time.
+On many occasions, I have changed money, been to the toilet, had a cup of coffee and rented a car, while others still are waiting for their suitcase.

-When you get to the cities, you do not take the first and best hotel.
-When you leave a dubious hotel, to go out to eat, you do not leave anything.
+When you get to the cities, you do not have take the first and best hotel, to get rite of the heavy backpack or suitcase.
+When you leave a dubious hotel, to go out to eat and explore, you do not leave anything.

 Important thins: